datamapper/datamapper.github.com/docs/pitfalls.md

 When declaring a String property, DataMapper will add an implicit limit of 50 characters if no limit is explicitly declared.

-For example, the two class declarations have identical behaviour:
+For example, the following two models will have the same behaviour:

 {% highlight ruby linenos %}
 # with an implicit length
 class Post